What is Cocaine?

 Why consider cocaine addiction treatment at The Manor Clinic?

-If left untreated, cocaine misuse can be devastation on a person’s life.
+If left untreated, cocaine addiction can be devastating on a person’s life.
 Damaging personal relationships, repeated and long-term cocaine use can leave a person socially isolated and without support.
 The drug can also interfere with work performance, resulting in job loss and financial ruin due to long-term unemployment and spending money to keep up a cocaine habit.
 Finally, the drug can damage a person’s body.

 The drug itself can also cause malnourishment, loss of sense of smell, and a greater likelihood of injury or death from an accident.
 To avoid these negative consequences and to overcome a drug addiction, it is important to seek help as soon as possible.
 The Manor Clinic is well-placed to offer you all the help you need to recover from a cocaine addiction.